TomekBor2/Manual-Testing-Portfolio/README.md

 tests.
 I have also prepared some marketing articles about prevention of heat loss in buildings.
 Recently I decided to change my profession and move to the IT industry.
-Currently I am learning manual application testing.
+Currently learn manual application testing.
 My goal is to develop knowledge in practice and to acquire new skills.

 ## Tech skills & tools